My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 1. Factory Reset (Erase All Content and Settings)

-This was the hardest part psychologically, but the cleanest path.
+This was the hardest part for me psychologically, but the cleanest path.

 - Export configs: Create a